And that thou less may wonder at my word,

 Montecarlo (no surprise that the manifestation is called "Festival of the new wine and new oil") and Chianti once again are home to several events that celebrate the season's new extra virgin olive oil, in addition to those dedicated to the new wines.
 The typical fettunta (a slice of lightly toasted bread, the perfume of garlic brushed across it and then lightly drizzled with oil) goes perfectly with a good glass of red wine!

-On November (dates are still to be announced, so stay tuned for upcoming news), the local event called Fest’all’olio is dedicated to the promotion of oil in Vitolini, a hamlet of Vinci, home to the famous Tuscan artist Leonardo.
+On November (usually at the beginning), the local event called Fest’all’olio is dedicated to the promotion of oil in Vitolini, a hamlet of Vinci, home to the famous Tuscan artist Leonardo.
 Here, you'll get a chance to taste local dishes such as the ribollita or farro sui fagioli, a vegetable soup with spelt and beans cooked according to traditional Tuscan recipes.
 Each plate is accompanied with an abundant drizzle of the new oil from the closeby Montalbano hills, we recommend you don't miss out!

 The territory of Prato also offers several events for one its most representative products (olive oil) with special guided tours to the olive mills, tasting lessons and other initiatives dedicated to the promotion of oil.
-This manifestation (website only in Italian) is held from November 18 to 26 in Borgo alla Rocca di Montemurlo.
-The calendar hasn't still publicized, but I suggest you check it out as soon as it will be published on the website, since it usually has a full day of olive oil, medieval reenactments and special visits to La Rocca and Borgo.
+This manifestation (website only in Italian) is held usually at mid-November in Borgo alla Rocca di Montemurlo.
+Check the official website for the dates of this very interesting event that usually has a full day of olive oil, medieval reenactments and special visits to La Rocca and Borgo.
 Many outdoor activities may be arranged in the surroundings, from trekking excursions to horseback riding lessons.
 The area is a perfect base for going to visit Florence, just minutes away from there.

 Chestnuts, or Marroni, as the locals call them!